-- >>> - RNAV(GPS) RWY 17R: 264' Height Above Touchdown (HAT) vs. 250' HAT Typical
+• RNAV(GPS) RWY 17R: 264' Height Above Touchdown (HAT) vs. 250' HAT Typical

-A full TERPS study is not planned at this time, however coordination with FAA Flight Procedures Office is recommended to identify the critical obstruction within each instrument approach.
-The instrument approach minimums to other runway ends are as low as possible for the current infrastructure, indicating there are no obstructions at this time that cause any higher minimums.
+A full TERPS study is not planned, however coordination with FAA Flight Procedures Office is recommended to identify the critical obstruction within each instrument approach.
+The instrument approach minimums to other runway ends are as low as possible for the current infrastructure, indicating there are no obstructions that cause any higher minimums.